mchang35/xlmc/README.md

  - Photo gallery -- gallery of all photos that we have

 Still need to do:
- - add "#/total number of pics" in the pop up when user clicks on an image
  - sort the dates so that they always show up in order on the timeline -- implement MergeSort?
  - add interactivity for users to:
     - add photos to photo gallery